drivendataorg/zamba/docs/docs/models/species-detection.md

 ## What species can `zamba` detect?

-The `blank_nonblank` model is trained to do blank detection without the species classification.
-The output labels from this model are:
+The `blank_nonblank` model is trained to do blank detection, without the species classification.
+It only outputs the probability that the video is `blank`, meaning that it does not contain an animal.

-* `blank`
-* `nonblank`

 The `time_distributed` and `slowfast` models are both trained to identify 32 common species from Central and West Africa.
 The output labels in these models are: